-The Program on Freedom of Religion and Belief (PFRB) of the ACLU’s National Office in Washington, DC seeks a legal intern for the Summer of 2018.
+The Reproductive Freedom Project of the ACLU’s National Office in New York City seeks legal interns for the Summer of 2018.
 The ACLU provides a $5,000 stipend to law student summer interns who work full-time at the ACLU for 10 weeks.
 If students receive funding from their law schools in an amount that is less than $5,000 the ACLU will provide a stipend to cover the shortfall in their funding, up to $5,000.
 Arrangements can also be made with the student’s law school for work/study stipends or course credit.

-Interns will have the opportunity to gain valuable experience by working closely with the Program staff.
-Interns will learn about all aspects of the Program’s work, including litigation, public education, and advocacy, and will gain experience by:
+Interns will have the opportunity to gain valuable experience by working alongside the Reproductive Freedom Project team.
+Interns will assist in all aspects of litigation, and will gain experience by:

-- Screening potential cases and researching or drafting materials for public education.
+- Supporting research and drafting of materials for public education.

 DESIRED EXPERIENCE AND QUALIFICATIONS